WRT4/SC2006-ParkSmart/lab4/app/README.md

 ```

 - Frontend: Open your browser and go to http://localhost:5173 (or the port you're using for the React app).
-- Backend: Saved data should be viewable on MongoDB Compass.
+- Backend: Saved data should be viewable on MongoDB Compass, connect to local/cloud URIs.

 ## Usage